nodecopter/summerofdrones.com/index.md

 <h2 id="attend">Attend an Event</h2>

-You know JavaScript, Ruby, Python, Java, Objective C, C++, C#, Perl, Go, Clojure, or Scale?
+You know JavaScript, Ruby, Python, Java, Objective C, C++, C#, Perl, Go, Clojure, or Scala?
 Heck, even Bash will do.

 As long as your language of choice can do networking, you should consider attending an event close to you.
 There is also no need for previous robotics